Miamiohlibs/SoftwareCheckout2/README.md

 `node usageStatsReport`
 which will retrieve the total bookings and total unique users for the stats collected with the getUsageData script (above).

+### Deidentified info for each checkout

+Run `node logEachCheckout` to (re)generate a json file containing one entry per checkout.
+The results will appear in the `logs/eachCheckout/` folder -- one file per software package, and one file containing all checkouts for all packages.

 ### Total license usage on a daily basis

 Get all usage by date and license category in one file using: `node dailyUsageSummary.js`